Chart Color Schemes

 Employment conditions in Surry Hills remain below the national average according to AreaSearch analysis

-Conversely, construction is under-represented, with only 3.3% of Surry Hills' workforce compared to 8.6% in Greater Sydney.
-The area functions as an employment hub, hosting more jobs than residents and attracting workers from surrounding areas, with a ratio of 2.0 workers for every resident as per the Census data.
-Over the 12-month period ending September 2025, Surry Hills experienced a decrease of 1.6% in its labour force and a 1.1% decline in employment, leading to a fall of 0.4 percentage points in the unemployment rate.
-This contrasts with Greater Sydney where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment increased by 0.2 percentage points.
-Providing broader context, state-level data up to 25-Nov-25 shows that NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate stands at 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Surry Hills' employment mix indicates that local employment should increase by 7.4% over five years and 14.7% over ten years, although these figures are based on a simple weighting extrapolation for illustrative purposes and do not account for localised population projections.
+Conversely, construction is under-represented, with only 3.3% of Surry Hills's workforce compared to Greater Sydney's 8.6%.
+There are approximately two workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, the labour force decreased by 1.6% while employment decreased by 1.1%, resulting in a fall of 0.4 percentage points in the unemployment rate.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with an increase of 0.2 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Surry Hills.
+These projections suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Surry Hills's employment mix suggests local employment should increase by 7.4% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment